Merlin Nomad Jacket Review – 800 Miles Later

 Many thoughtful design features are to be found on the Nomad – Image: Merlin Bike Gear

-With a specification list longer than the jacket, there are many thoughtful features included on Nomad.
+With a specification list longer than the jacket, there are many thoughtful features included on the Nomad.

 Storage ranks high.
 With its five external and two internal pockets.
 There are plenty of secure places to store your phone, wallet, passport and other everyday carry items on a road trip.
 Moreover, using the pockets as intended doesn’t distort the silhouette of the jacket.